cynthiateeters/sahar-eleventy-base-blog/content/blog/first-post/index.md

 ---
-title: Why cats purr?
+title: "Why cats purr?"
-description: If you've ever sat next to a cat and heard that soft, rumbling sound, you've experienced a cat's purr.
+description: "If you've ever sat next to a cat and heard that soft, rumbling sound, you've experienced a cat's purr.
 Purring is one of the most well-known cat behaviors, but many people don't realize that it can mean more than just happiness.
 So, why do cats purr?
-The answer is a little more interesting than you might think.
+The answer is a little more interesting than you might think."
 date: 2025-12-22
 tags: cat-purr
 ---